jhonnyred/Estrutura_de_dados/README.md

 ## Description
-Below is some considerations and some briefs descriptions of each
+Below are some considerations and some briefs descriptions of each
 ### 📁exercise (folder)
 #### it's classes
    * and respective methods.